Welcome to Pattaya City

 Pattaya is a resort city on Thailand's eastern seaboard

 Approximately 160 kilometres south of Bangkok, Pattaya is a coastal city in Chonburi, a province on Thailand’s eastern seaboard.

-Until the 1960s, Pattaya was little more than a small yet bustling fishing village populated with people of predominantly Thai-Chinese ancestry.
-This started to change when American servicemen stationed at nearby U-Tapao air base – today an international airport – began visiting Pattaya during their time off.
-Soon enough, word had spread among soldiers across the region and Pattaya was well on its way to becoming a world-class beach resort destination.
+Until the 1960s, Pattaya was a quaint bustling fishing village populated with people of predominantly Thai-Chinese ancestry.
+This changed when American servicemen stationed at nearby U-Tapao air base – which has become an international airport today – began visiting Pattaya during their time off.
+Soon enough, word had spread among soldiers across the region and Pattaya was well on its way to becoming a well-known beach resort destination.

-Today, resorts and retail stores have long since replaced the fisherman’s huts that used to line the beach, and Pattaya attracts an estimated five million visitors a year.
-Recent years have seen the city cleaning up its image, ‘growing up’, with family-friendly attractions such as floating markets, water parks and ocean excursions now rivalling the adult-orientated nightlife.
+Today, resorts and retail stores have replaced the fisherman’s huts that used to line the beach, and Pattaya attracts an estimated five million visitors a year.
+Recent years have seen the city cleaning up its image, with the introduction of family-friendly attractions such as floating markets, water parks and ocean excursions, which now rival the adult-orientated nightlife.

 Furthermore, Pattaya is a one-and-a-half-hour drive from Bangkok’s Suvarnabhumi International Airport.